Subtleties in the pseudomodes formalism: Introduction

 Once again, only the $t\geq 0$ part of $\xeff$ enters into the dynamics, but we define the $t<0$ part by $\xaij(-t)=\xaij(t)^*$ based on ~\eqref{eqn:XasFT}, so that we can take the Fourier transform and conclude that the system feels an effective spectral density given by:

-The pseudomode parameters are then chosen so that the effective spectral density~\eqref{eqn:Jeff} and effective memory kernel~\eqref{eqn:zeWtz} are good approximations for the true spectral density~\eqref{eqn:J_basic} and memory kernel~\eqref{eqn:XasFT} of the original system.
 The derivation for these forms of $\Jeff,\xeff$ can be found in Appendix~\ref{apx:Jeffderivation}.
-The reduced system dynamics under~\eqref{eqn:H_basic} will then be identical to those under~\eqref{eqn:H_Meso} so long as the correlation functions from $J^{\rm eff}_{\alpha, ij}$ are identical to the true correlation functions~\eqref{eqn:correlations_basic}; likewise, the dynamics under~\eqref{eqn:H_basic} will be well-approximated by the dynamics under~\eqref{eqn:H_Meso} so long as the effective correlation functions well-approximate the true ones~\cite{trivedi2021a,huang2024}.
-In practice, we achieve this by ensuring that $\Jeff(\omega)$ is a good fit to $\Jaij(\omega)$.
+The pseudomode parameters are then chosen so that the effective spectral density~\eqref{eqn:Jeff} and effective memory kernel~\eqref{eqn:zeWtz} are good approximations for the true spectral density~\eqref{eqn:J_basic} and memory kernel~\eqref{eqn:XasFT} of the original system. \stkout{The derivation for these forms of $\Jeff,\xeff$ can be found in Appendix~\ref{apx:Jeffderivation}.} The reduced system dynamics under~\eqref{eqn:H_basic} will then be identical to those under~\eqref{eqn:H_Meso} so long as the correlation functions from $J^{\rm eff}_{\alpha, ij}$ are identical to the true correlation functions~\eqref{eqn:correlations_basic}; likewise, the dynamics under~\eqref{eqn:H_basic} will be well-approximated by the dynamics under~\eqref{eqn:H_Meso} so long as the effective correlation functions well-approximate the true ones~\cite{trivedi2021a,huang2024}.
+In practice, we achieve this by ensuring that $\Jeff(\omega)$ is a good fit to $\Jaij(\omega)$, while setting the temperatures and chemical potentials of the residual baths $(\alpha,k)$ to be the same as those of the original baths $\alpha$.